anima-wg/brski-cloud/anima-brski-cloud.md

 The pledge should check whether the identity of the Registrar can be validated with its Implicit Trust Anchor Database and track the result, but should always return a successful validation result to the TLS stack, thus allowing the {{BRSKI}} provisional TLS connection to be established.
 The pledge will then send a Voucher Request to the Registrar.
 If the Registrar returns a 307 response, the pledge MUST NOT follow this redirect if the Registrar identity was not validated using its Implicit Trust Anchor Database.
-If the Registar identity was validated using the Implicit Trust Anchor Database, then the pledge MAY follow the redirect.
+If the Registrar identity was validated using the Implicit Trust Anchor Database, then the pledge MAY follow the redirect.

 # Security Considerations